prozak/bpfvv/HOWTO.md

 ## Footnotes

-[^1]: `BPF_LOG_LEVEL2` can be parsed, and the app can handle big input (100+ Mb).
-However since level 2 log contains all states of the BPF program explored by the verifier, and the app does not distinguish between them (yet), the accumulated state at a particular log line is likely to be wrong.
+[^1]: `BPF_LOG_LEVEL2` can be parsed, however since level 2 log contains all states of the BPF program explored by the verifier, and the app does not distinguish between them (yet), the accumulated state at a particular log line is likely to be wrong.
+Also, log level 2 is usually quite big, so the browser will not be happy to render it.

 [^2]: https://en.wikipedia.org/wiki/Use-define_chain